Ang Chan I: Second Cambodian-Siamese War (1549)

-Battle of Pursat (1549)
+Battle of Pursat

-In 1549, 90,000 Siamese troops invaded Pursat province, while Khleang Moeung led 40,000 troops to fight the Siamese army for several hours.
-The Siamese army and armaments were much larger than that of Khleang Moeung.
-If the battle continued, the army would die, and the duke decided to withdraw his army back to the fort, and the army lost about 20,000 troops.
-As a result, only 20,000 troops in the fort were starving and besieged by Siamese troops, while Chan Reachea's auxiliaries arrived in Pursat two days later.
-General Khleang Moeung looked at his army and saw the traumatic face of the army.
-He thought carefully about this war if this time the Siamese won and captured this Pursat area And Threaten the Longvek Kingdom.
+Chan learnt of these attacks and ordered 60,000 of Duke Kralahom Keo Gather's troops in Bassac, Preah Trapeang, Kramuon Sar, Bati, and Banteay Meas provinces to confront the Siamese army in Kampot province, while Khleang Moeung led 40,000 Cambodian troops to fight the Siamese army invading Pursat.
+However, after several hours it was clear that the Siamese army and armaments were much larger than those of Khleang Moeung, and so the duke decided to withdraw his army back to the fort, losing about 20,000 troops in the process.
+As a result, there were only 20,000 of his troops left to defend the fort, starving and besieged by Siamese troops.
+Chan's auxiliaries arrived in Pursat two days later, but when General Khleang Moeung looked at his traumatised army he realised that the Siamese could win and capture the Pursat area, thereby threatening the Longvek Kingdom.
+He needed to outwit the Siamese army.